Here are some simple tips to make your homeschooling sessions more fun and enjoyable.

 new gadgets and internet connection.
 It’s a good thing though that there are

-many affordable options in the market which allowed families who are
+many affordable options in the market that allow families who are

 cash-strapped to buy the tools that they would need at home.